Please click on the image above to download the client questionnaire that should be completed and brought with you to the session.

 Contrary to popular belief, hypnosis is not a state of deep sleep.
-It does involve the induction of a trance-like condition, but when in it, the patient is actually in an enhanced state of awareness, concentrating entirely on the hypnotist's voice.
+It does involve the induction of a trance-like condition, but when in it, the client is actually in an enhanced state of awareness, concentrating entirely on the hypnotist's voice.
 In this state, the conscious mind is suppressed and the subconscious mind is revealed.

 The therapist is able to suggest ideas, concepts and lifestyle adaptations to the patient, the seeds of which become firmly planted.

-The practice of promoting healing or positive development in any way is known as hypnotherapy.
 As such, hypnotherapy is a kind of psychotherapy.
 Hypnotherapy aims to re-programme patterns of behaviour within the mind, enabling irrational fears, phobias, negative thoughts and suppressed emotions to be overcome.
 As the body is released from conscious control during the relaxed trance-like state of hypnosis, breathing becomes slower and deeper, the pulse rate drops and the metabolic rate falls.
 Similar changes along nervous pathways and hormonal channels enable the sensation of pain to become less acute, and the awareness of unpleasant symptoms, such as nausea or indigestion, to be alleviated.

 How does it work?

 Hypnosis is thought to work by altering our state of consciousness in such a way that the analytical left-hand side of the brain is turned off, while the non-analytical right-hand side is made more alert.
 The conscious control of the mind is inhibited, and the subconscious mind awoken.
-Since the subconscious mind is a deeper-seated, more instinctive force than the conscious mind, this is the part which has to change for the patient's behaviour and physical state to alter.
+Since the subconscious mind is a deeper-seated, more instinctive force than the conscious mind, this is the part which has to change for the client's behaviour and physical state to alter.

-For example, a patient who consciously wants to overcome their fear of spiders may try everything they consciously can to do it, but will still fail as long as their subconscious mind retains this terror and prevents the patient from succeeding.
+For example, a client who consciously wants to overcome their fear of spiders may try everything they consciously can to do it, but will still fail as long as their subconscious mind retains this terror and prevents the patient from succeeding.
 Progress can only be made be reprogramming the subconscious so that deep-seated instincts and beliefs are abolished or altered.

 What form might the treatment take?

-Firstly, any misconceptions a potential patient may have about hypnosis should be dispelled.
+Firstly, any misconceptions a potential client may have about hypnosis should be dispelled.
 The technique does not involve the patient being put into a deep sleep, and the patient cannot be made to do anything they would not ordinarily do.
 They remain fully aware of their surroundings and situation, and are not vulnerable to every given command of the therapist.
-The important thing is that the patient wants to change some behavioural habit or addiction and is highly motivated to do so.
+The important thing is that the client wants to change some behavioural habit or addiction and is highly motivated to do so.
 They have to want the treatment to work and must establish a good clinical rapport with the therapist in order for it to do so.